BlueBond/BlueBond/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Video games development
+Web development
-- 🌱 I’m currently learning ...
-C++
+- 🌱 I’m currently learning ... html & CSS
-- 👯 I’m looking to collaborate on ...
-Videogame creation
+- 👯 I’m looking to collaborate on ... in a WebPage
 - 🤔 I’m looking for help with ...
-3D Modeling
+CSS
-- 💬 Ask me about ...
-C++ and all Problems in Unreal Engine
+- 💬 Ask me about ... html things
 - 📫 How to reach me: ...
-[Bussines Web] (https://bluebondentertainment.negocio.site/)
+[Bussines email] (bluebondentertainment@gmail.com)
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...
-I like Pencils
+- ⚡ Fun fact: ... like potatoes